Personal Statement Surgeries

 In preparation for the UCAS deadline, members of our Schools Liaison team travelled to schools and colleges to help students construct their personal statements.
 These one-to-one appointments provided students with valuable, individual advice regarding their personal statements.
 The aim of these sessions was to inform students about what admission tutors look for in applications and how best to make their statement stand out.
 These took place from September through to December in order to allow plenty of time before the UCAS application deadline.

 Continuous Professional Development (CPDs)

-On 22 February 2017, our academic departments at Royal Holloway will be leading two hour sessions to refresh and build upon the academic knowledge teachers already have.
-The aims is to provide teachers with resources that they can use with their students.
-Below are the sessions that are on offer:
+On 22 November 2018, our History and English departments at Royal Holloway led two hour sessions to refresh and build upon the academic knowledge teachers already have.
+It aimed to provide teachers with resources that they can use with their students.

 For more information, please email James.Calcutt@rhul.ac.uk.